-- (1) For full discussion of non-equity incentive awards, see "Annual Short-Term Incentive Cash Compensation" section above. - (2) The minimum and maximum figures presented are estimated future payouts under the Corporate STIP program as described above.
-In addition, Mr. Niño's STIP program includes being eligible to receive 5% of pre-tax income for the retail operation he oversees at a \$450,000 target with no threshold or maximum attainment levels. - (3) Mr. Zeller's STIP program has him eligible to receive a percentage of pre-tax income for the finance operations he oversees at a \$450,000 target with no threshold or maximum attainment levels. - (4) For Messrs.
-Boor, Urness and Dragash, Niño and Bigbee, amounts in this column represent stock awards that vest in three years, subject to performance conditions, at the target amount. - (5) For options, amounts in this column represent the aggregate grant date fair value computed in accordance with ASC 718.
-For stock unit awards, amounts in this column represent value of stock price at the date of grant times shares granted.
-For Mr. Urness, the amount in this column includes \$324,000 in incremental value for the partial vesting of outstanding stock options per his Separation Agreement.
+- (1) For full discussion of non-equity incentive awards, see "Annual Short-Term Incentive Cash Compensation" section above. - (2) Ms. Aden's employment began on August 29, 2021.
+Therefore, amounts are prorated for the fiscal year. - (3) The minimum and maximum figures presented are estimated future payouts under the Corporate STIP program as described above.
+In addition, Mr. Niño's STIP program also includes being eligible to receive 5% of pre-tax income for the retail operation he oversees, with no threshold or maximum attainment levels. - (4) The minimum and maximum figures presented are estimated future payouts under the Corporate STIP program as described above.
+In addition, Mr. Cira's STIP program also includes being eligible to receive 0.5% of pre-tax income for the manufacturing operations he oversees, with no threshold or maximum attainment levels. - (5) Amounts in these columns represent stock awards that vest in three years, subject to performance conditions, at the target amount, which is considered the probable outcome. - (6) Amounts in this column represent value of stock price at the date of grant times the number of shares granted.